Balcony & Container Gardening

 Wind and stability

-If wind is a problem, read How to Protect Balcony Plants from Wind.
+If wind is a regular issue, read How to Protect Balcony Plants from Wind.

 Caution: